S-a-m-K/heart_disease_prediction/README.md

 The ST segment encompasses the region between the end of ventricular depolarization and beginning of ventricular repolarization on the ECG.
 In other words, it corresponds to the area from the end of the QRS complex to the beginning of the T wave.
 In clinical terms, the ST segment represents the period in which the myocardium maintains contraction to expel blood from the ventricles[(National Library of Medicine)](https://www.ncbi.nlm.nih.gov/books/NBK459364/#:~:text=ST%20depression%20occurs%20when%20the,and%20medications%20such%20as%20digitalis.).

-This model provides somewhat clearer results.
-Over 70% with a downsloping course also had heart disease.
-For the flat and upsloping course, the figure was between 30 and 40%.
-It should be noted that only 7.2% had an upsloping course.
+This model yields somewhat clearer results.
+Over 70% of patients with a downsloping course were diagnosed with heart disease.
+In contrast, the prevalence for patients with a flat or upsloping course ranged between 30% and 40%.
+It's important to note that only 7.2% of patients exhibited an upsloping course.

 <img width="976" alt="image" src="https://github.com/user-attachments/assets/1ae60a14-9dbf-4d8a-9466-95dcef42a849">
 <img width="976" alt="image" src="https://github.com/user-attachments/assets/53cd69cf-3842-43bb-9f54-5cb26ff72cd7">
 <img width="976" alt="image" src="https://github.com/user-attachments/assets/f9c398fa-251b-454a-83f8-e078b612a4d7">

-By far the majority of treatments were carried out on Major Vessel 0.
-The treatment was successful in over 56% of the heart patients.
-In over 11% it was reversible.
+The vast majority of treatments were performed on patients with Major Vessel 0.
+The treatment was successful in over 56% of heart patients, with more than 11% experiencing reversible conditions.

 ### Summary: